su-ntu-ctp/6m-software-entry-test/README.md

 ## Submission

-- You could submit by zipping up the project folder, or
+- You could submit by zipping up the project folder, place it on a public google drive, and submit the URL to NTU Survey Portal, or
 - Submit a github url if you have knowledge of using github.

+> Should you face any difficulties, please contact your program administrator.